isglobal-brge/short_course_omic_R/README.md

 ## R environment

-For a friendly R environment and being able to run the proposed examples, [Rstudio](https://rstudio.com/products/rstudio/) is highly recommended.
+Windows users can install R using [this file](https://cran.r-project.org/bin/windows/base/).
+For a friendly R environment and being able to run the proposed examples and exercises, [Rstudio](https://rstudio.com/products/rstudio/) is highly recommended.

+Linux and Mac users can follow instructions available at [CRAN](https://cran.r-project.org/).

 Recommended readings from this wiki: